RicardoCoelho8/Ballerina_Park_Management_System/GrafanaK6Tests/RESULTS.md

 As for the both HTTP protocols, as expected, HTTP/2.0 has a better performance than HTTP/1.1 in all the cases, as it has features that allow the server to handle more requests at the same time, leading to a better performance in all the cases.

+## Startup times

+With the AOT compilation, Ballerina demonstrates a mean time of ~66ms to launch the API Gateway application, decreasing its startup time by ~89.6%.

 ## Conclusion

 The performance tests indicate that Ballerina is a strong candidate for distributed systems, particularly when using AOT compilation with HTTP/2.
 The results suggest the following:
  - Efficiency: Ballerina provides faster response times and can handle more concurrent users compared to Java, making it a robust choice for high-load scenarios.
  - Scalability: The superior performance of Ballerina in stress tests indicates its ability to scale effectively without significant degradation in performance.
  - Protocol Utilization: Ballerina better utilizes HTTP/2 advantages, further enhancing its performance edge over Java.
+ - Compilation: AOT compilation significantly reduces Ballerina's startup time, making it a more efficient choice for applications requiring frequent restarts.
+Besides, it also improves the performance of the application.

 Given these points, Ballerina proves to be a compelling option for building high-performance, scalable distributed applications.